Generalized Cahn effect and parton 3D motion in a covariant approach: What do we know about intrinsic motion?

 \textit{A. Leptonic data}

-The nucleon structure function $F_{2}(x,Q^{2})$ is obtained by analysis of lepton data from the DIS experiments.
+The nucleon structure function $F_{2}(x,Q^{2})$ is obtained {from} the analysis of lepton data from DIS experiments.

-\textit{i)} Interpretation of this function in framework of the usual, \textit{non-covariant} parton model suggests, that the quarks (valence+sea) carry approximately only 50\% of the nucleon energy-momentum.
-It follows that one valence quark can carry less than roughly15\%.
-This estimation follows from approach in the nucleon infinite momentum frame, where the transversal momentum of the quarks is neglected.
+\textit{i)} {The} interpretation of this function in {the} framework of the usual, \textit{non-covariant} parton model suggests, that {(valence+sea)} quarks carry approximately only 50\% of the nucleon energy-momentum.
+It follows that the one valence quark can carry less than roughly 15\% \ (more exactly $\left\langle x\right\rangle =\int xq_{val}(x)dx/\int q_{val}(x)dx=0.155(0.118)$ for the \textit{u(d)} valence quarks at $ Q^{2}=4GeV^{2}$ \cite{Martin:2004dh}).
+This {estimate} follows from the approach in the nucleon infinite momentum frame, where the transversal momentum of the quarks is neglected.

 \textit{ii) }The analysis of the function $F_{2}(x,Q^{2})$ in the framework of the \textit{covariant} parton models gives the following results.
-The model \cite{Jackson:1989ph} gives the prediction for the dependence $ \left\langle p_{T}^{2}/M^{2}\right\rangle $ on $x$: the ratio vanishes at $ x=0$ and $\ x=1$ and reaches the peak value $0.04-0.05$ at $x\approx 0.5$.
-This means, that $p_{T}/M\approx 0.2$ at the peak, so the mean value over $x$ must be smaller.
-These results are quite consistent with those obtained in the covariant model in which we obtained for massless quarks the relation \cite{Zavada:1996kp}
+The model \cite{Jackson:1989ph} gives the prediction for the dependence $ \left\langle p_{T}^{2}/M^{2}\right\rangle $ on $x$: the ratio vanishes at $ x=0$ and $\ x=1$ and reaches the peak value $0.04-0.05$ at $x\approx 0.5$. {A } very similar picture is obtained also in \cite{D'Alesio:2009kv}. {Since} $ p_{T}/M\approx 0.2$ at the peak, the mean value {averaged} over $x$ must be smaller.
+These results are quite consistent with those obtained in the covariant model in which we obtained for massless quarks the relation \cite {Zavada:1996kp}

 and for average momentum of the valence quarks in the nucleon \textit{rest frame} we get \cite{Zavada:2007ww}